 There's super fast wi-fi broadband internet access throughout.

-Upstairs there are two generous double bedrooms, one with en-suite wet room and a third smaller room also with double bed.
+Upstairs there are two generous double bedrooms, one with en-suite wet room, the main bathroom, and a third smaller room also with double bed.
 Luxurious pocket sprung mattresses, crisp white linen and towels make for a relaxing stay.
 Triple glazing and gas central heating provide for a snug stay.

 The house is non smoking and pet free.